Andrew Valentini

 Physics in a Summit

 During the summer before my freshman year of college, I set out to complete a very demanding hike with my best friend from high school, his dad, and his cousin.
 We planned to hike Minnesota's Superior Hiking Trail, which follows the shore of Lake Superior and is 310 miles in length, in just a week.
 Given the time constraint, we planned to be hiking around forty miles every day.
-I ended up only being able to take three days of this, having to rest on the fourth day and begin reducing my mileage in the remaining days, which slowed the group down and prevented us from reaching the goal of finishing in a week.
-I learned for the first time how my body reacted to long physical exertions during this trip but did not feel the urge to do something like it again for a long period of time after we stopped on the seventh day.
-I came out of this experience knowing that this ability to endure extended periods of hard work would be at least somewhat helpful for pursuing a degree in physics, which is something I thought about while hiking, but I wasn't yet able to enjoy myself in the moment of actually engaging in this work.
+I ended up only being able to handle three days of this, having to rest on the fourth day and reduce my mileage in the remaining days, which slowed the group down and prevented us from reaching the goal of finishing in a week.
+During this hike, I learned for the first time my reactions to long periods of exertion.
+I came out of this experience knowing that this ability to endure extended periods of hard work would be at least somewhat helpful for pursuing a degree in physics.
+I thought about this during the long miles but struggled to enjoy the experience of the hike, even given the beautiful landscape of northern Minnesota.